 Certain search terms work better than others.

 You might naturally start your search phrase with mid-century modern, retro, 1950s or modern and then add the item you’re looking for, like mid-century modern drapes.
-This works for finding ideas on Pinterest, but online stores usually don’t have these phrases attached to their products.
+But online stores don’t often use these phrases.

 Instead, try to use terms the stores might use to describe mid-century style items.
 Here are the search terms that have worked better for me.

 - Search by Hanging Style: Back-Tab or Pinch Pleat